dado1996/monorepo-ecommerce/README.md

 Pages, where we save the main pages of the application.
 Services are where the fetching services are stored Templates is where we save the layout templates of the web application

+The jenkins pipeline will deploy to a bucket in a AWS S3 service according to the configuration established due to easier to manage a single application and cheaper in cost.
+The application will also be linked to a host defined in Cloudfront to handle routing properly and 400 and 500 errors as clean as possible

 ## License